 Sharks may look scary, and sometimes an encounter with them can be fatal.
 (Note: On average, five out of 70 to 100 attacks result in death).
 But as humans, we are causing far more harm to them than they ever will to us through the shark fin trade.

 This cruel industry is largely unregulated and involves “shark finning,” or the removal of a shark’s fins while it’s fully conscious.
 Since shark meat is of little value to fishermen, only the fins are removed.
 Typically, the preyed upon shark is simply discarded back into the sea, either fully or nearly dead.

 Once the shark fins are collected, they are dried and used in a Chinese delicacy known as shark fin soup.
-Thankfully, its popularity is slowly diminishing, and a new anti-shark fin soup campaign has been launched to bring even more awareness to its disgraceful practices.
+Thankfully, its popularity is slowly diminishing, and an anti-shark fin soup campaign has been launched to bring even more awareness to its disgraceful practices.

 Unfortunately, the shark fin trade is alive and well.
 Discover seven alarming facts about the industry below, then be sure to share this information on your social media pages to spread the word about this cruel industry!